hensem/tyrell_assignment/README.md

 2. MySql 5.7

 How to:
-1. Clone the repo to your web server document folder, optionally to a sub folder.
+1. Clone the repo to a sub folder in your web server document folder.
+Make sure this sub folder is writable by your web server.
 2. Load the page (URL) in browser.
+There is no need to create a virtual host.
+You can access it directly by going to the sub folder.